AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ````

 Download and install the latest [MSYS2](https://www.msys2.org/).
 Open RV is **NOT** a mingw64 build.
 It is a Microscoft Visual Studio 2022 build.
-Open RV is built with Microsoft Visual Studio 2022 via the cmake "Visual Studio 17 2022" generator.
+Open RV is built with Microsoft Visual Studio 2022 via the CMake "Visual Studio 17 2022" generator.

 MSYS2 is only used for convenience as it comes with a package manager with utility packages required for the Open RV build such as cmake, git, flex, bison, nasm, unzip, zip, etc.